elegantchaos/Bookish/Dependencies/BookishViews/README.md

 ### Relationships

-Records are linked to other records with relationships.
+Records are linked to other records with relationships, and form a graph.

 This is a many-to-many relationship, as a record be contained by more than one other record.
+Cycles are allowed.

 The `contents` property represents the records that this record "contains".